biopython/biopython/Bio/PhyloXML/README.rst

     - Usage: parsing, writing, object navigation, Bio integration, utilities
     - Performance: read, parse, write

-:6/29:
-    Documentation (on Biopython wiki):

-    - Parser performance: compare to Archaeopterix, Bioperl?

 :7/6:
-    Make it pretty:
+    Address comments from last week's code/doc review

-    - Pythonic syntax sugar (e.g. __getitem__, __contains__)
+    Enable Pythonic syntax sugar:

     - PhyloXML.__getitem__: get the phylogeny with matching name or id
-        - Clade.__getitem__: support slicing, too
+    - Clade.__getitem__: support slicing, maybe string identifiers
-        - Events.__contains__:
+    - Override __str__ and __repr__ methods for some classes
+        - e.g. str(Tree.Date) combines value and unit: "65 mya"
-            - e.g. if 'speciations' in foo.events: ...
+    - Events.__contains__: e.g. if 'speciations' in foo.events: ...
+    - For plural attributes that are usually single (taxonomies, confidences), create a property that returns the single item
+    - For wrapped helper functions in Parser and Writer, copy function info to make tracebacks friendlier

-        - Unit tests for all of this
+    - Write unit tests for all of this

     Integration:

     - Identify more Biopython objects to reuse or export to
         - Improve the SeqRecord conversion

-    - Play nicely with Nexus, Newick
+    - Convert to/from Nexus/Newick tree objects

 :7/13:
     Extend the core to the rest of the spec: